View Ellen McGibben's Obituary on santacruzsentinel.com and share memories

 Resident of Corralitos

 Our beloved Ellen passed away peacefully surrounded by her family in Santa Clara on June 16, 2019.
 She leaves behind sons Seth, Brad and Ryan, grandchildren Joseph, Timothy and Milagro, brothers Timothy and John, and many other relatives and friends.
-She was predeceased by her son Dennis.
+She was predeceased by her son Dennis, known as "DJ."

 Ellen was born on November 13, 1951 in Oakland, to John Minahan of Seattle, Washington, and Jane Ann Minahan née Leary of Fort Dodge, Iowa.
 She grew up on the Peninsula, spending many childhood summers in Fort Dodge.
 Ellen was a member of the class of 1969 at Mercy High School in Burlingame, where she was a cheerleader, newspaper editor and student council member.
 She is warmly remembered by her Mercy classmates as a very popular student.